wtcoin/docs-1/source/includes/_tx.md

 While this particular usage will differ between client libraries, the result is the same: the addresses within your wallet will be used as the **inputs**, as if all of them had been placed within the **addresses** array.

 As a return object, you'll receive a [TXSkeleton](#txskeleton) containing a slightly-more complete [TX](#tx) alongside data you need to sign in the **tosign** array.
 You'll need this object for the next steps of the transaction creation process.

+### Validating the Data to Sign

+For the extra cautious, you can protect yourself from a potential malicious attack on BlockCypher by validating the data we're asking you to sign.
+Unfortunately, it's impossible to do so directly, as pre-signed signature data is hashed twice using SHA256.
+To get around this, set the **includeToSignTX** URL flag to true.
+The optional **tosign_tx** array will be returned within the [TXSkeleton](#txskeleton), which you can use in the following way:

+- Hashing the hex-encoded string twice using SHA256 should give you back the corresponding **tosign** data.
+- Decoding the hex-encoded string using our `/txs/decode` endpoint (or an independent, client-side source) should give you the output addresses and amounts that match your work-in-progress transaction.

 <aside class="notice">
 If you want to automatically empty your input address(es) without knowing their exact value, your <a href="#tx">TX</a> request object's <b>value</b> can be set to -1 to <i>sweep</i> all value from your input address(es) to your output address.